 The Archetype of Marriage

 Why do we cry at weddings?
-Some may identify with the happy newlyweds, who evoke joyful memories or wishes for the future.
+Some of us identify with the happy newlyweds, who evoke joyful memories or wishes for a better future.
 At a more fundamental level, however, weddings (like births) proclaim a new start, a second chance, a new world, permission to turn our backs on past mistakes.
 In many tribal cultures, elders recited the society’s creation myths – cosmos emerging out of chaos – at such ceremonies, in the attempt to restore wholeness and promote fertility, in both the newlyweds and their farmlands.

 It was the re-creation of the world that was taking place.
 We cry for the hieros gamos – the sacred marriage.
 We watch the enactment of life’s hidden unity: Sun and Moon, Heaven and Earth, King and Queen – indeed, Good and Evil – within each person.
 And in this case, Royalty and Commoner.